ARCHIVED-mean-stack/session-12b/readme.md

 import { Recipe } from './common/recipe';
 ```

-Declare recipe as an input:
+Declare recipe as an input in recipe-detail.component:

 ```js
 export class RecipeDetailComponent {